 After the challenge is completed that child receives a prize, and the game continues until all the children have received a prize.
 This fun jungle party game is always a hit.

 Another game that will go great with your jungle/ safari theme is catch a tiger by his tail.
 It has all the fun of a piñata without the frustration!
-You (or another fun spirited adult) must play the loin.
-You don’t have to wear a full lions costume but you will need a tail.
-The guests must chase the lion and, you guessed it, try to catch her by the tail.
+You (or another fun spirited adult) must play the tiger.
+You don’t have to wear a full tigers costume but you will need a tail.
+The guests must chase the tiger and, you guessed it, try to catch her by the tail.
 When she is caught she throws out candy and escapes again while all the children are collecting scooping it up.
 Then the chase is on again!
 This game continues until all the candy is gone.
 To make a tail you can use something as simple as a scrap of cloth or rope tied around your waist with a long piece hanging down the back.

 If you'd rather go with a traditional pinata here are a few I found on Amazon that are adorable!